 Working professionals with a bachelor’s degree can fast-track their career transition by earning a teaching certificate from an accredited college or university.
 Higher education institutions throughout the state offer a variety of state-approved, teacher-preparation programs, including the Post-Baccalaureate Teaching License Certificate offered by Notre Dame College.
 This program consists of a curriculum focused on basic pedagogical theory and practice, along with fieldwork and is offered at an accelerated pace.

 Alternative certification programs, including Notre Dame College Online’s TEEL® program, are designed to put working professionals in the classroom sooner through an accelerated curriculum that explores educational core competencies, pedagogy methods and advanced teaching principles.
 Graduates of these teacher preparation programs are qualified to take on instructional positions in a variety of subject areas throughout the state.

 Harness your work experience and apply your knowledge toward a fulfilling educational career.

 Notre Dame College Online provides an accessible and affordable college degree.
-Notre Dame College Online offers a broad range of career-focused, accredited degree options, like the online master’s degree in educational leadership and the Post-Baccalaureate Teacher License to help you achieve your goals through education.
+Notre Dame College Online offers a broad range of career-focused, accredited degree options, like the online master’s degree in educational leadership and the Post-Baccalaureate Teaching License Certificate to help you achieve your goals through education.
 Adult students benefit from our online degrees, which merge convenience and flexibility with a tradition of academic excellence.
 Studying through Notre Dame College Online means making an investment in your future.